yreynhout/AggregateSource/README.md

 ## Testing

-Allows you to write command handler, application service, or domain service level tests in the following format:
+Allows you to write command handler, application service, domain service level or even aggregate specific tests in the following format:

 ```csharp
 Scenario.